RossWhitehead/AWS-notes/Networking.md

 ### VPC Endpoint

 * The entry point in your VPC that enables you to connect privately to a service.
+* Horizontally scaled, redundant, and highly available VPC components
 * A VPC Endpoint creates an elastic network interface in each subnet with a private IP address that serves as an entry point for traffic destined to the service.

 #### Interface Endpoint

-* An elastic network interface with a private IP address from the IP address range of your subnet.
-* Serves as an entry point for traffic destined to a supported AWS service or a VPC endpoint service.
+* Serves as an entry point for traffic destined to a supported AWS service (not DynamoDB or S3 - see below) or a VPC endpoint service.
+* Steps to create an interface endpoint:
+    * Select service (e.g. com.amazonaws.us-east-1.lambda).
+    * Select your VPC
+    * Choose subnets.
+An ENI gets created in each subnet.
+    * Specify one or more security groups to control traffic at the ENIs.
+    * Create an enpoint policy to control access to the service (defaults to full access).
+    * ...

 #### Gateway Load Balancer Endpoint